 So, many years later – just before Christmas in 1742 – when Mary and Scotsman Thomas Wallace married, in Londonderry, New Hampshire, her wedding gown was made from that silk.
 (You can see a piece from it at the Henniker Public Library, and a larger piece in a museum in Washington, D.C.)

 Mary and Thomas Wallace had a happy marriage, and their family quickly grew to include a daughter and four sons.

 Sadly, Mary was widowed soon after the birth of her last son.

-“Don Pedro” was actually an English nobleman, previously the “black sheep” of the family, but his wandering days were over.
+Apparently, “Don Pedro” was actually an English nobleman, previously the “black sheep” of the family, but now his wandering days were over.

 Don Pedro had his ship’s carpenter build a fine mansion on a hilltop in what is now known as Henniker, New Hampshire.
-The beams and detailing in the house are uniquely like a ship.
+Even today, the house is known for its beams and detailing.
+They’re uniquely like a ship.

-When the house was completed, Don Pedro went to Londonderry and begged Mary to live with him – as his housekeeper, since she still mourned her late husband – and Don Pedro supported Mary and her children in grand style for many happy years.
+When the house was completed, Don Pedro went to Londonderry and begged Mary to live with him – as his housekeeper, since she still mourned her late husband.
+According to local legend, Don Pedro supported Mary and her children in grand style for many happy years.

 Mary heard a curse from outside her window, and then a groan.
 Recognizing the voice of Don Pedro, she rushed to the garden and found him alone, dying with a pirate’s cutlass in his chest.

-Before he died, he told Mary where he’d hidden his gold, and he asked her to bury him beneath the hearth in the home they’d shared so happily.
+Before he died, he told Mary where he’d hidden his gold.
+Then, he asked her to bury him beneath the hearth in the home they’d shared so happily.